 The writer would send me their piece in advance, and I would give it a thorough read and take notes.
 Sometimes they'd be looking to find out something specific (like how they could move towards publication, or whether a particular element of the writing worked), and they'd let me know that in advance too.
 We'd sit down at the library or over a video call and talk.
 I'd give feedback, but also ask probing questions to encourage the writer to consider their work in a new light.

 There were a number of themes that came up in conversation time and again:

 Feedback is a beast.
-Your closest friends will tell you everything you write is great.
+Your closest friends say everything you write is great.
 In a writing workshop the other participants might hold back because they know you're also critiquing their work.
-There's a difference between constructive feedback and unhelpful feedback, and at the end of the day you can take or leave any feedback you receive.
+Be aware of the emotional place feedback is coming from and take it into consideration.
+Beware too of strong opinions.
+You can take or leave any feedback you receive.
 The piece of writing belongs to you and no one else.
 Don't be railroaded into taking it in a direction you feel uncomfortable with.
 Only do what you feel is absolutely right, otherwise you might lose sight of why you started writing in the first place.